 Castlegar is a wondrous place that boasts some of the most beautiful views in the province: the Columbia and Kootenay Rivers, the mountains, the valley.
 Sometimes, though, it can be hard to see all these things.
 When the clouds are low and the rain is falling, for example, it’s a good time to do something fun indoors.
-Or, as has been the case the past few Augusts, if the skies are smoky and views are obscured then below are some excellent ideas for inside activities.
+Or, as can be the case in August occasionally, if the skies are smoky and views are obscured then below are some excellent ideas for inside activities.

 Train Station Museum